CA-Application-Performance-Management/dxapm-cloud-monitoring/azure/databricks/README.md

 These instructions will guide you install spark monitoring and host monitoring extensions on azure databricks

 ## Short Description
-Azure Databricks provides a way to install additional software or customization the configuration of Spark cluster.
-While creating/editing azure databricks cluster, It provides option to add an init-script.
-An init script is a shell script that runs during startup of each cluster node before the Apache Spark driver or worker JVM starts.
-We are enabling Spark Monitoring Extension on driver node and Host Monitor to each custer node to get the insight of spark cluster and its compute machine.
+Azure Databricks provides a way to install additional software and gives the option to customize the configuration of the Spark cluster.
+While creating/editing the Azure Databricks cluster, it provides the option to add an init-script.
+An init script is a shell script that runs during the startup of each cluster node before the Apache Spark driver and worker JVM starts.
+We will be enabling Spark Monitoring Extension on the Driver node and Host Monitoring Extension on each cluster node to get the insights of the Spark cluster and its compute machines.

 ## APM version
 APM 22.3